 B. POINT OF CONTACT AND ORGANIZATION INFORMATION

 Information in this section provides necessary administrative information should the application be funded.
-However, information here about the applying organization is also important to the review process and will be factored into the review and ranking of the application.
+But also requested here is additional but crucial information about the applying organization that will be factored into the review and ranking of the application.